Terry-Su/code-live/README.md

 2. Just use it with(you can also use it in an **iframe**):

-[The url of CodeViewer's home page](https://terry-su.github.io/CDN/CodeViewer/index.html) + `?defaultDataUrl=` + Your data url
+[The url of Code-Live's home page](https://terry-su.github.io/CDN/CodeViewer/index.html) + `?defaultDataUrl=` + Your data url

 ### Advaned
-Use the companion of CodeViewer for [more flexiable usage](https://github.com/Terry-Su/CDN/tree/master/CodeViewer/examples/iframe)
+Use the companion of Code-Live for [more flexiable usage](https://github.com/Terry-Su/CDN/tree/master/CodeViewer/examples/iframe)

 ## API